Welcome to Novaread.

 • Why Flexibility Makes One on One so Powerful

-The Strength of One on One or Individualized Programming is that it Provides Flexibility When and Where it is Needed During Every Step of a Program.
-Group In any school, public or private, you find similar designs around the classrooms and delivery of content.
-A variety of rooms are set up to educate between 20 […]
+Why One-on-One Instruction Provides Flexibility That Group Settings Cannot The Limitations of Group-Based Learning for Children with Skill Gaps In any school, public or private, you find similar designs around the classrooms and delivery of content.
+A variety of rooms are set up to educate between 20 and 30 children in the most efficient way […]

 Read More